 - Grades: 3–5, 6–8, 9–12

 On February 23, 2006, Newbery-winning author Louis Sachar participated in two chats with Scholastic students and teachers.
-Sachar is the author of Holes, the Wayside School books, and the Marvin Redpost series.
+Sachar is the author of Holes, the Wayside School books, the Marvin Redpost series, and other titles.

 You can also read the transcript for previous conversations with Louis Sachar: